 - Divide the dough into 6-8 smaller balls and roll the first one with the palms of your hands and fingers into a long, rope shape, which is about ¾ inches thick.

-- Place the first batch of cut gnocchi in the simmering water and cook for about 3 minutes after they came floating up on the surface.
+- Place the first batch of cut gnocchi in the simmering water and cook until they start to came floating up on the surface.
 Using a slotted spoon, remove the gnocchi from the water and place in a separate bowl.
 Repeat with the remaining dough pieces.

 - When all gnocchi are cooked, transfer them from the bowl into a colander and rinse them well with cold, running, tap water.
 This will remove any excess flour that could make the gnocchi stick together.